srgchar/srgchar/README.md

 During my time there, I acquired a wealth of knowledge in data analytics, mastering various techniques and methodologies.
 Though the number of projects may be modest, I am committed to continuously enhancing my skills, ensuring that this repository will expand over time.

-I hope you find value in my projects.
+I hope you find value in the projects housed within my Data Analytics repository (pinned).
 Thank you for your interest. :)

 <!---
 srgchar/srgchar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.